riccardoscalco/gridmap/README.md

 This is an attempt to create dot grid maps with **d3.js**.

-Dot grid maps could also be done with [Kartograph](http://kartograph.org/), Gregor Aisch's description of what is a dot grid map is neat and there is no need to write something different:
+Dot grid maps could also be done with [Kartograph](http://kartograph.org/) and Gregor Aisch wrote a neat description of what a dot grid map is:

 > In 1967, the French cartographer Jaques Bertin suggested the use of graduated sizes in a regular pattern as alternative to chroropleth maps.